Western banks weather post-sanctions slump in Russian dealmaking

 Funds and syndicate banks will also be keen on the extra yield Russian borrowers will be forced to pay - Gazprom for instance paid a significant yield premium to its existing bonds.

-“Intermediaries will want to position themselves for the market regularising but without taking any risks with regulators and the Gazprom issue captures this,” Christopher Granville, managing director of consultancy Trusted Sources, said.
+“Intermediaries will want to position themselves for the market regularizing but without taking any risks with regulators and the Gazprom issue captures this,” Christopher Granville, managing director of consultancy Trusted Sources, said.

 Another investment banker interviewed for this article said there was continued “dialogue” with Russian companies, adding that the latter were “understanding” of Western banks’ inability to do deals for sanctioned companies.